Sarani-NS/HackBio/Task2/README.md

 **1. Download the AMR Products Dataset**
 Go to this link.
-Download the dataset by right-clicking and choosing "Save As" (make sure it's saved as a .tsv file).
+Download the dataset by right-clicking and choosing "Save As" (make sure it's saved as a .tsv file). ✅

 **2. Data Cleaning and Preprocessing**
-Load the dataset: Import it into your chosen tool (e.g., Python with Pandas, R, Excel).
+Load the dataset: Import it into your chosen tool (e.g., Python with Pandas, R, Excel). ✅ (done on R on my side)

-Clean the data: Check for missing values, duplicate rows, or inconsistencies.
+Clean the data: Check for missing values, duplicate rows, or inconsistencies. ✅ There are NAs, written in 2 different ways so detected differently I guess (N\A and NA).
+Duplicate rows were handled.
+Didn't see inconsistencies but doesn't mean there aren't any.

 Handle missing data by either filling in values or removing those records.

 Ensure that the data types for each column are correct (e.g., dates as datetime, numeric values for counts, etc.).

 **3. Statistical Analysis:**